atomic-app/javascript/README.md

     ```javascript
     // bad
-    var name = "Bob Parr";
+    let name = "Bob Parr";

     // good
-    var name = 'Bob Parr';
+    let name = 'Bob Parr';

     // bad
-    var fullName = "Bob " + this.lastName;
+    let fullName = "Bob " + this.lastName;

     // good
-    var fullName = 'Bob ' + this.lastName;
+    let fullName = 'Bob ' + this.lastName;
     ```

   - Strings longer than 80 characters should be written across multiple lines using a backtick.

     ```javascript
     // bad
-    var errorMessage = 'This is a super long error that was thrown because of Batman.
+    let errorMessage = 'This is a super long error that was thrown because of Batman.
 When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';

     // bad
-    var errorMessage = 'This is a super long error that was thrown because \
+    let errorMessage = 'This is a super long error that was thrown because \
     of Batman.
 When you stop to think about how Batman had anything to do \
     with this, you would get nowhere \
     fast.';

     // bad
-    var errorMessage = 'This is a super long error that was thrown because ' +
+    let errorMessage = 'This is a super long error that was thrown because ' +
       'of Batman.
 When you stop to think about how Batman had anything to do ' +
       'with this, you would get nowhere fast.';

     // good
-    var errorMessage = `This is a super long error that was thrown because
+    let errorMessage = `This is a super long error that was thrown because
       of Batman.
 When you stop to think about how Batman had anything to do
       with this, you would get nowhere fast.`;
     ```